Alvin787/FLAC-batch-meta-tagger/README.md

 - **Simplify Post-Download Cleanup:**
   Instead of manually renaming files and updating metadata, simply provide a track list and desired metadata, and let the script do the rest.

-## Features
-- **Update Metadata:**
-  Sets the Artist, Album, and Date tags for each FLAC file using the [Mutagen](https://mutagen.readthedocs.io/) library.

-- **Rename Files:**
-  Renames each FLAC file based on an ordered list of track names provided in a text file.
-The script cleans up each track name by removing any leading track numbers or unwanted characters and then uses a sanitized version of the track name for the new filename.

 ## Installation
 - Clone the repository locally in the location of your choice